NixOS/nix-pills/pills/04-basics-of-language.md

 ## Value types

 Nix 2.0 contains a command named `nix repl` which is a simple command line tool for playing with the Nix language.
 In fact, Nix is a [pure, lazy, functional language](https://nixos.org/manual/nix/stable/expressions/expression-language.html), not only a set of tools to manage derivations.
-The `nix repl` syntax is slightly different to Nix syntax when it comes to assigning variables, but it shouldn\'t be confusing so long as you bear it in mind.
+The `nix repl` syntax is slightly different to Nix syntax when it comes to assigning variables, but it shouldn't be confusing so long as you bear it in mind.
 I prefer to start with `nix repl` before cluttering your mind with more complex expressions.

 Launch `nix repl`.
 First of all, Nix supports basic arithmetic operations: `+`, `-`, `*` and `/`.
 (To exit `nix repl`, use the command `:q`.
 Help is available through the `:?` command.)